narayan43/whatsappchat_analysis/README.md

 # This is the WhatsApp Chat Analysis Web app
 **This is Data science Based app**
-I Wants you to visit the app [Click] (https://pages.github.com/](https://narayan43-whatsappchat-analysis-app-uyc1we.streamlitapp.com/).
+I Wants you to visit the app [GitHub Pages](https://pages.github.com/).
 Before using the you need to have a whatapp **txt file**